 The Financial Action Task Force on Money Laundering was established in 1989 by the G7 countries and built on related UN treaties of 1988 and 1990.
 There were 40 recommendations released in 1990 with a further nine released between 2001 and 2004, and an additional revision in 2012 – each set of changes were followed by a European Union directive

 First Money Laundering Directive

 The first money laundering directive, issued by the European Commission to comply with the FAFT recommendations, was incorporated into UK law in 1991 as part of the Criminal Justice Act.
-Applicable to financial institutions it made money laundering a criminal offence.
+Applicable to financial institutions, it made money laundering a criminal offense.